Get a full Dropbox share (approx. US$23) for each referral this June.

 The main difference between blue hydrogen and green hydrogen is how they are produced and their associated carbon emissions.

 Green hydrogen is produced through a process called electrolysis, which uses electricity from renewable sources such as wind or solar to split water molecules into hydrogen and oxygen.
 This process does not emit any carbon dioxide (CO2) and produces only water as a byproduct.
-As a result, green hydrogen is considered a zero-emissions fuel.

-Summing it up, green hydrogen is produced from renewable energy sources and is considered a net zero emissions no-emissions fuel, while blue hydrogen is produced from natural gas with carbon capture and storage, and is considered a low-carbon fuel.
+To sum it up, green hydrogen is produced from renewable energy sources and is considered a net zero emissions no-emissions fuel, while blue hydrogen is produced from natural gas with carbon capture and storage, and is considered a low-carbon fuel.

 Here are some Australian companies that are investing in blue hydrogen: